-One of APPEL’s primary goals is to support Supervisors and Preceptors for pharmacy students to undertake their roles.
+One of APPEL’s primary goals is to support Training Establishments and Trainers to undertake their roles.
 This support is provided in a number of ways.

 APPEL develops year-specific handbooks to support trainers to deliver experiential learning placements.